ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ### Contests
 Contests are obstacles that are made between two active entities.
 With contests, one side is exerting pressure while another side provides resistance.
-If the contesting side earns more pressure than the contested side’s resistance, then the margin of pressure exerted is inflicted on the other party.
+If the contesting side earns more pressure than the contested side’s resistance, then an effect is achieved that benefits the contesting side.
 If the contesting side’s pressure is equal or less than the contested side’s resistance, then a stalemate is reached and nothing happens.

 #### **CONTEST EXAMPLES**
->Making attacks in engagements, stealth, haggling in the marketplace
+>Attacking in engagements, stealthing past oblivious guards, haggling in the marketplace

 ### Perils
 Perils are challenges that passively resist forward progress but also bear consequences for failing to overcome them.
-Perils are often accompanied with some kind of hazard, or a risky situation that places some kind of pressure on a character or group.
+Perils are often accompanied with some kind of hazard, or a risky situation putting pressure on a character or group.

 #### **PERIL EXAMPLES**
->Jumping across a gaping chasm (Falling), harmful traps, swimming deep underwater…
+>Jumping across a gaping chasm, harmful traps, swimming deep underwater…

 ### Checks